nikolaiwest/pyscrew/docs/scenarios/s05_upper-workpiece.md

 ## Citations
 If using this dataset, please cite:
 - West, N., & Deuse, J. (2025).
-Industrial screw driving dataset collection: Time series data for process monitoring and anomaly detection (v1.2.0) [Data set].
-Nikolai West.
+Industrial screw driving dataset collection: Time series data for process monitoring and anomaly detection [Data set]. https://doi.org/10.5281/zenodo.14729547

 *We are currently working on a separate paper for this dataset and will update the citation once it releases.*